tinobragaa/eire-settlers/README.md

 - A big thank you for everybody on Code Institute's Slack Channels.
 - Jason, tutor from Code Institue.
 Thank you for the help.
+- A huge thank you to my team, GreenerToday, from September's hackathon, for inspiring me.